muhammadIFTIKHAR98/linux_basic_projects/BASH_SCRIPTING(basics).md

 #BASIC OF BASH SCRIPTING.

+#Summary
+In this article, we started with how to access the terminal and then ran some basic bash commands.
+We also studied what a bash shell is.
+We briefly looked at branching the code using loops and conditionals.
+Finally, we discussed automating the scripts using cron followed by some troubleshooting techniques.

+#There are 8 Points here, which will help to get a clear picture of Bash Scripting.

-1. Running Bash commands from the command line.
+1. Running Bash commands from the command line-

       a) when the shell is used interactively, it desplays a "$" when it is waiting for command from the user. for ex- user@user:-$